-This policy empowers and encourages employees to raise serious concerns within the Council rather than ignoring a problem or raising the matter externally.
-A declaration of this nature is called a Public Interest Disclosure "Disclosure" and is commonly referred to as "Whistleblowing" and less commonly referred to as making a "Disclosure" or "Confidential Reporting".
+This policy empowers and encourages employees and others to raise serious concerns within the Council rather than ignoring a problem or raising the matter externally.
+A declaration of this nature is called a Public Interest Disclosure (referred to hereafter as a Disclosure) and is commonly referred to as "Whistleblowing".